 Reviewing some of the major cultural differences between countries may also help you to understand which country has particular norms that are different from yours.
 It will help to avoid any misunderstandings that could happen when you meet them for the first time.
 If we’re not aware of these differences and we don’t do our research before we travel, then there are many ways that our customs might offend someone else’s.

 Psychology has found that different cultures place an emphasis on different things.
-Each country and society has a way of perceiving and interpreting what is considered right and wrong, using language, customs, societal rules about roles for men and women, types of families, how people from the community relate to each other etc.
+Each country and society have a way of perceiving and interpreting what is considered right and wrong, using language, customs, societal rules about roles for men and women, types of families, how people from the community relate to each other etc.

 The list below provides a generalized macroscopic overview of some societal cultural norms often encountered in different countries: